 Environmental model coupling has become a common framework for addressing individual watershed and estuarine water quality issues by including the links between watershed, river, and estuary (Linker et al., 2002; Medellín-Azuara et al., 2017; Robins et al., 2016; Santiago-Collazo et al., 2019).
 One prominent example of coupling models for a watershed -estuary system is in the Chesapeake Bay.
 The coupled models were first used in the 1987 Chesapeake Bay Agreement to help validate the need for a 40% nutrient reduction goal by the year 2000 (Linker et al., 2002) and continue to be used and improved upon today (Chesapeake Bay Program, 2020a, 2020b).
 Many other regions have undertaken similar environmental model coupling to understand basin-riverine-estuary-coast dynamics, such as: Mobile Bay, Alabama (Estes et al., 2015), St. Louis Bay estuary, Missouri (Liu et al., 2008), Guadalupe Bay, Texas (Arismendez et al., 2009), the Seine River and estuary, France (Laruelle et al., 2019), and the Gironde Estuary, France (Lajaunie-Salla et al., 2017), and along the Iberian coast in Spain (Brito et al., 2015; Campuzano et al., 2016; Sobrinho et al., 2021).
 No one framework will be able to achieve representation of all physical processes and meet every goal for its application.
 Hence, there exist many modeling applications that are suitable for use to represent a system as comprehensive and complex as the watershed to the coast.
 Modeling has trended towards more complex spatial and process representations, supported by the rise of computing power (Ganju et al., 2016).
 However, there remains extensive possibility with simpler model representations, especially for decision support within the policy and management realms.
 Simpler simulations can help with comprehension of results and can provide equally as robust prediction as more complex simulations (Ganju et al., 2016; Ménesguen et al., 2007).
 Studies comparing simplified and more complex models of the same system (e.g., food webs, watersheds) demonstrate that even simple models can capture the dynamics of system well, with different levels of complexity needed depending on the system dynamics (Orth et al., 2015; Raick et al., 2006).
 Additionally, simple models are less prone to over-fitting, a problem that remains with complex ecological models with increasing flexibility (Bell and Schlaepfer, 2016).

 The goal of this study is to simplify a watershed-estuary representation within a single modeling framework.
 Our study site is Old Woman Creek (OWC), an estuary located in northern Ohio in the Lake Erie drainage basin.
 We employ the latest version of the Soil and Water Assessment Tool, SWAT+, to simulate both the watershed and a representation of the estuary.
 We calibrated our model to daily discharge and water quality data (phosphorus, sediment).
 We validated our simulated estuary approach using the outputs from a hydrodynamic model and soil core data within the estuary.
-We coordinated three model review and input sessions with a subset of potential end-users.
+We coordinated three model-review and input sessions with a subset of potential end-users.
 The final modeling framework is a helpful tool for end-users in land-management and climate adaptation and can be tested and applied in other estuary and wetland systems.

 Methods